Fundamentals of Natural Healing - Ayurveda Health Counselor 750 Hour Certification

-This at-your-own-pace course starts in August and takes 2-3 years to complete.
+This at-your-own-pace course starts in August and takes 2 years to complete.
 The course is entirely online, and does not require any travel.
-Students who complete the program in 3 years should expect to spend on average 5-6 hours a week in study.
 Students who complete the program in 2 years should expect to spend 7-9 hours a week in study.
+Students can opt to complete the program in 3 years as well.
+In that case students should expect to spend on average 5-6 hours a week in study.

 In phase 1 of the program, you will receive presentations on all the fundamentals of Ayurveda.
 Phase 1 presentations will show you how to directly adapt Eastern traditions for a Western audience so your clients can understand, relate to and gain the most benefit from your services.

 Students who complete 50 lessons from phase 1 are eligible to begin phase 2, the clinical mentoring phase, starting each October.
 In phase 2 you will begin seeing clients.
 Throughout the course you have the option of attending weekly live coaching calls to enhance your learning of the material.